James Prescott Joule: The mechanical equivalent of heat

-Further experiments and measurements with his electric motor led Joule to estimate the mechanical equivalent of heat as 4.1868 joules per calorie of work to raise the temperature of one gram of water by one kelvin.
+Further experiments and measurements with his electric motor led Joule to estimate the mechanical equivalent of heat as 4.1868 joules per calorie (work needed to raise the temperature of one gram of water by one degree Celsius or Kelvin).
 (Note: Joule's unit of 1 ft lbf/Btu corresponds to 5.3803×10^-3 J/cal.
 Thus Joule's estimate was 4.15 J/cal, compared to the value accepted by the beginning of the 20th century of 4.1860 J/cal) He announced his results at a meeting of the chemical section of the British Association for the Advancement of Science in Cork in August 1843 and was met by silence.

 Joule was undaunted and started to seek a purely mechanical demonstration of the conversion of work into heat.
 By forcing water through a perforated cylinder, he could measure the slight viscous heating of the fluid.
 He obtained a mechanical equivalent of 770 ftlbf/BTU.
 The fact that the values obtained both by electrical and purely mechanical means were in agreement to at least two significant digits was, to Joule, compelling evidence of the reality of the convertibility of work into heat.

 Wherever mechanical force is expended, an exact equivalent of heat is always obtained.